prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 **K :** toggles recording (does not save recording to hard drive when recording is turned off)

-**O :** aborts recording (and saves it to the hard drive) and shuts down the simulator (can also shut down the simulator even if recording has not started. its basically an abort button)
+**O :** aborts recording (and saves it to the hard drive in the same directory as MUSHR-DL) and shuts down the simulator.
+It can also shut down the simulator even if recording has not started; its essentially an abort button)

 **M :** enables manual steering control